 You will be able to fill two standard-sized parfait glasses, this equates to circa 400ml of mousse in total.

-If you prefer smaller portions, you can use small dessert glasses or bowls.
-For a neat presentation, you can use a piping bag to pipe the mousse into the vessels.
+For a neat presentation, you can use a piping bag to pipe the mousse into the bowls.

 Afraid not.
 The cream is an essential part of what makes a mousse a mousse.
 It will not thicken.
-If you don't want to use cream, something like a mango sorbet might be more suitable for you.

 More recipes containing fruit